chenjr0719/AFS-docs/docs/inference_engine/Install_packages.md

-# Inference engine install Python Package
+# Inference Engine Install Python Package

-The Inference engine is a Python runtime program that runs on Docker on a foggy device, so it is sometimes necessary to update the relevant suites that Python needs.
+The **Inference Engine** is a Python runtime program that runs on Docker in a foggy device, so it is sometimes necessary to update the relevant suites that Python needs.

 ## Update the Python Package via the Internet